autoSteve/acMqtt/README.md

 * Optionally ESPHome sensors for temperature and relative humidity (example .yaml files are for this.)
 * Optionally Airtopia I/R blasters

+If you're using a 'generic' zigbee coordinator instead of Philips Hue then check out https://github.com/geoffwatts/cbus2zigbee.
+I'm contributing to his brilliant effort to make that the 'go to' for zigbee/C-Bus AC integration.
+Hue hub is dead to me.

 The pieces of the puzzle include:
 * Home Assistant 'HAOS' running somewhere.
 Home Assistant 'Core' as a container is not enough, as add-ins are required to get a MQTT broker going (but you could use a separately installed MQTT broker elsewhere on your network and use 'core').
 HA Cloud talks to Google Assistant/Alexa, so a subscription is required if you want that.
 * Home Assistant plug-ins: 'Mosquitto broker', and file editor is also handy.